Recipes

 The Project Recipes section of the Recipe Manager has two import options:

-- Import from Clipboard opens a dialog with a text area for pasting JSON and a scope selector to choose Global or Project.
+- Import from Clipboard opens a dialog with a text area for pasting JSON and a scope selector for Global or Project.

 - Import from File opens a file picker for